Marysia-Software-Limited/flet-django/README.md

 ## Flutter view

 - A framework based on flutter views.
 Flutter view is a function which takes page as a first argument, and returns instance of flet.View class.
-- For simplicity we can use ft_view factory
+- For simplicity, we can use ft_view factory
 - Let create a simple flutter view example in file main_app.py:
     ```python
     import flet as ft